|The Study of Vitamin D Status in Population Referred to Clinical Laboratories in Ilam, West of Iran|

 |1Department of Nursing, Faculty of Allied Medical Sciences, Ilam University of Medical Sciences, Ilam, Iran

-4School of Nursing and Midwifery, Ahvaz jundishapour university of Medical science, Ahvaz, Iran
+2School of Nursing and Midwifery, Ahvaz Jundishapour University of Medical Sciences, Ahvaz, Iran

-5School of Nursing and Midwifery, Dezful University of Medical Sciences, Dezful, Iran
+4Faculty of Medicine, Dezful University of Medical Sciences, Dezful, Iran

-Objective: Among different micronutrient deficiencies, vitamin D deficiency (VDD) is considered pandemic nowadays.
-Therefore, present study aims to investigate the study of Vitamin D status in population who referred to the laboratories of Ilam city in 2014-2015.
+Objectives: Among different micronutrient deficiencies, vitamin D deficiency (VDD) is nowadays considered pandemic.
+Therefore, the present study aims to investigate vitamin D status in the population referred to the laboratories of Ilam from 2014 to 2015.

-Materials and Methods: This cross-sectional population-based survey was conducted among the patients who referred to five public and private laboratories of Ilam from July 2014 to July 2015.
+Materials and Methods: This cross-sectional population-based survey was conducted among the patients who referred to five laboratories of Ilam from July 2014 to July 2015.
 The samples were selected by a random procedure.
-25-hydroxyvitamin D [25OHD] were determined by enzyme-linked immunosorbent assay (ELISA) method.
-Sufficient vitamin D was defined as serum 25OHD ≥ 30 ng/ml.
-Cut-off points for serum levels of 25OHD were defined as sufficient ( ≥ 30 ng/ml), insufficient (10-30 ng/mL) and severe deficiency (<10 ng/mL).
-Data were analyzed using SPSS Ver.
-17 by descriptive statistics and analytical (Chi-square test).
+25-hydroxyvitamin D [25OHD] levels were determined by enzyme-linked immunosorbent assay (ELISA) method.
+Cut-off points for serum levels of 25OHD were defined as normal (>30 ng/mL), vitamin D insufficiency (VDI) (10-30 ng/mL) and VDD (<10 ng/mL).
+Data were analyzed using SPSS version 17.0 by descriptive and analytical statistics (chi-square test).

-Conclusion: The results suggested that VDD is very prevalent in this region.
-Accordingly, it is necessary to take certain intervention measures such as medication and vitamin D-enriched nutrition to decrease VDD.
+Conclusions: The results suggested that VDD and VDI are very prevalent in this region.
+Accordingly, it is necessary to take certain intervention measures such as medication and vitamin D-enriched nutrition to decrease VDD and VDI.